-PennDOT often requires wetland mitigation for its projects undertaken within its 11 engineering districts.
-The conventional approach is to develop one-off or project-specific mitigation sites that satisfy the specific wetland impacts of a given transportation improvement project.
+PennDOT often requires environmental mitigation for its projects undertaken within its 11 engineering districts.
+The conventional approach is to develop one-off or project-specific mitigation sites that satisfy the specific environmental impacts of a given transportation improvement project.

-An unsolicited proposal was submitted in October 2016 by Magnolia Inc. for wetland mitigation banking.
-Through a Public-Private Partnership with PennDOT, Magnolia proposed to develop 140 acres for a wetland banking site in Chalfont.
-The land is already owned by PennDOT and is being proposed to provide on-demand wetland mitigation credWetlaits for both PennDOT projects as well as other private-development projects that have wetland impacts located in the same watershed.
+A private sector partner, who submitted an unsolicited proposal, proposed to develop 140 acres for a wetland banking site in Bucks County.
+The land is already owned by PennDOT and is being proposed to provide on-demand mitigation credits for both PennDOT projects as well as other private-development projects.

 Under the proposed P3 project, the private partner managing the mitigation bank is responsible for maintaining the land associated with the credits for a period up to 99 years.

 Request For Qualifications